Editor’s note: This post was originally published on 2/19/15 and has been updated for accuracy and comprehension.

 That requires a level of tenacity that far exceeds your typical mid-level manager.

-But with all the responsibilities of building your business, you can easily let leadership slip away.
+But with all the other day-to-day responsibilities, you can easily let developing the characteristics of a good leader slip away.

 Before long, your team feels burnt out, the business doesn’t operate efficiently and you even feel uninspired.